 The scale of poverty is immense, and it is easy to think that we in the developed world are powerless to do anything about it.
 However, the facts tell a very different story.

-Official estimates from the United Nations 2015 Human Development Report show just how unequally split the spending, income and health figures are for countries around the world:
+Official estimates from the United Nations 2015 Human Development Report, along with other sources like the World Bank, show just how unequally split the spending, income and health figures are for countries around the world:

 - Military spending worldwide exceeded $1.7 trillion in 2015, more than the GDP of the world’s 100 poorest countries combined.

-- Average gross national income (GNI) per capita in very high Human Development Index (HDI) countries is more than 18 times that in low HDI countries.
+- Average gross national income (GNI) per capita in high income countries is more than 28 times that in low income countries.

-- Life expectancy in very high HDI countries is a third higher than in low HDI countries.
-In 2013, the global under five mortality rate was 45.6 deaths per 1,000 live births, though spread unevenly across HDI groups.
-Low HDI countries had the highest rate (94 deaths per 1,000 live births) followed by the medium HDI countries (47), high HDI countries (15 deaths) and very high HDI countries (6 deaths).
+- Life expectancy in high income countries (81 years) is a quarter higher than in low income countries (62 years.
+In 2015, the global under five mortality rate was 42.5 deaths per 1,000 live births, though spread unevenly across income groups.
+Low income countries had the highest rate (76.1 deaths per 1,000 live births) followed by the middle income countries (39.9), and high income countries (5.5 deaths).

 These figures show just how unequal the global distribution of wealth is.
 However, they also suggest that those of us who live in affluent countries could have great potential to help others through our resources.

 Maybe you don’t give much to charity, but feel like you should.
 Maybe you’ve been put off by scare stories about donations going to waste due to political corruption or poor planning.
 Or maybe you haven’t thought much about what your donations could achieve.

 If any of this applies to you, our message is simple: It’s good to give generously, but it’s just as important to give effectively.
 The difference in effectiveness - the good done per dollar donated - between different charities can be startling.